about

 Covid-19 has had an immense impact but most of all it has affected the vulnerable in our society.
 At the same time, social enterprises and other values-led companies and social innovators find themselves in danger of ceasing to exist.
 However, it is also true to say that society as a whole, governments and the general population, have become more aware that ever of the importance of solidarity and communities have shown the potential of grassroots initiatives.
 This is true at a regional level but the reach of the virus has meant that these issues are prevalent across the world.

-In this sense we believe that the severe project has the potential to impact the way students are prepared for this new reality in institutions across the world.
-We will offer a training programme handbook, a virtual incubation and micro-internships platform that will help prepare students and will further promote this methodology through an E-book.
+In this sense we believe that the severe project has impacted, in different ways, how students were prepared for this new reality in institutions across the world.

 We envisage a future where students will be more aware and better equipped to respond to long-term and critical challenges facing our society.